 Columbus Ave, San Francisco

-My latest exploration takes me along Columbus Avenue in San Francisco.
-Columbus may be a very familiar and well known street to most people.
+It is fun to walk along Columbus Avenue in San Francisco.
+Columbus Avenue is a very familiar and well known street to most people.
 It runs diagonal across San Francisco from the Fisherman’s Wharf to the Financial District ending at Montgomery.

-I use Columbus Avenue as a major street artery that connects me to many diverse points of interest crossing from Market to Fisherman's Wharf.
-Columbus goes through the North Beach neighborhood (although you won't see a beach today) where there is an Italian influence by Washington Square.
-It is situated between Russian Hill and Telegraph Hill (where Coit tower is).
+I use Columbus Avenue as a major street artery that connects to many diverse points of interest crossing from Market to Fisherman's Wharf.
+Columbus goes through the North Beach neighborhood (although there is not a beach here today) where there is an Italian influence by Washington Square.
+It is situated between Russian Hill and Telegraph Hill (near Coit tower).

 Walking Tour Starts at Fisherman's Wharf

-I think the best way to experience Columbia Ave is by a walking tour.
+The best way to experience Columbia Avenue is by walking.
 Start at Fisherman’s Wharf (at the sign in my picture) and I predict you will not be able to go the full length without stopping at cafes, restaurants, book stores, bakeries, and even nightclubs.
 I really don’t want to recommend one over the other as you discover each one on your own.
 I found a fabulous little neighborhood restaurant with great pizza after watching Beach Blanket Babylon.

 - City Lights Bookstore

 - Francis of Assisi – The city’s namesake which also contains a small reproduction of Basilica of San Francesco d’Assisi